JetBrains/intellij-community/python/README.md

 ## Building from the Command Line

 To build the distribution archive of PyCharm Community Edition, execute build.xml Ant build script in this directory.
 The results of the build execution can be found at out/artifacts.

+Note: if a subfolder `help` does not exist in  this directory, you need to create one before executing the Ant build script.
+You might also need to specify tools.jar e.g.:

+    export JAVA_HOME=/usr/lib/jvm/java-6-oracle
+    ant -lib /usr/lib/jvm/java-6-oracle/lib/tools.jar build

 ## Building the Python Plugin